 Table 3.
-This table displays the predictions of the Bayesian model for how adults should rate objects A, B, and C in Experiment 3 before the backwards-blocking, after the AB+ event, and then after the A+ event.
-In addition, this table displays the posterior probabilities assigned to each of the 8 graphs before the backwards-blocking event, after the AB+ event, and then after the A+ event.
+This table displays the predictions of the Bayesian model for how adults should rate objects A, B, and C in Experiment 3 before the BB, after the AB+ event, and then after the A+ event.
+In addition, this table displays the posterior probabilities assigned to each of the 8 graphs before the BB event, after the AB+ event, and then after the A+ event.
 The prior probabilities for all three objects were derived according to the principle of object independence.
 The subsequent posterior probabilities are computed by dividing the prior for that graph by the sum of the prior probabilities for the graphs in which a causal link exists for that particular object.

 Because participants in Experiment 5 were asked to rate four test events that included the A+, A-, B+, and B- events at each of three time points, the predictions for this experiment were similar, but not identical, to those for Experiment 2.
 In this experiment, adults were shown events in which one or two objects (A or B) caused a sun to rise from within a centrally located box when they contacted it in the four conditions.
 Subjects were then asked to rate how likely each of four test events were to occur on a scale between 0 (certainly unlikely) and 100 (certainly likely).
 These test events included an A+ test event (in which individually A caused the sun to emerge), an A- test event (in which individually A failed to cause the sun to emerge), a B+ test event (in which individually B caused the sun to emerge), and a B- test event (in which individually B failed to cause the sun to emerge) (see Experiment 5 for full procedural details).
 The model’s predictions for this experiment were thus that participants should provide higher mid-ratings of the A+ and B+ test events than their pre-ratings of the same events, whereas their mid-ratings of the A- and B- events were predicted to be lower than their pre-ratings of the same events.
 In addition, the model predicts that participants' post-ratings of the A+ and A- test events should be higher and lower, respectively, than their pre-ratings of it.
 In contrast, participants should provide lower and higher post-ratings of the B+ and B- test events, respectively, than mid-ratings of the same two test events.
 These predictions from this simple Bayesian model were tested in Experiment 4.
 These qualitative predictions are shown below in Table 4.